 Version choice.
 Operators can let developers choose between multiple versions of the software when creating an instance.

-Get visibility into details of service operation through standard monitoring and logging tools for products and Pivotal Cloud Foundry.
+Get visibility into details of service operation through standard monitoring and logging tools for products and Pivotal Platform.
 Receive alerts about detected problems faster problem resolution.

-Option for fully automated management of the service on Pivotal Cloud Foundry.
+Option for fully automated management of the service on Pivotal Platform.
 Monitoring, failure recovery, and software updates with zero-to-minimal downtime.